Download This Bill in Microsoft Word format

 (2) "Board" means the Board of Medical Examiners for South Carolina.

 (3) "License" means official acknowledgement by the board that an individual has successfully completed educational and other requirements referred to in this act which entitle that individual to perform the functions and duties of an athletic trainer.

 (4) "BOC" means the Board of Certification for the Athletic Trainer or Board of Certification, Inc.

 Section 40-47-1720.
 The board, with the advice of the Athletic Trainers' Advisory Committee, must develop standards and promulgate regulations to implement the provisions of this article and for the improvement of athletic training services in this State.
 This includes the authority to unify and set the biennial renewal date of licenses.
 All administrative responsibility for this program is vested in the board.

 (B)(1) An Athletic Trainers' Advisory Committee is created consisting of nine members appointed by the board.
-Two members must be from the State Board of Medical Examiners, five must be certified athletic trainers, and two must be members of the general public who are not certified or licensed in any health care field and are not connected in any way with athletic trainers.
+Two members must be physicians who are licensed to practice in South Carolina, five must be licensed athletic trainers, and two must be members of the general public who are not certified or licensed in any health care field and are not connected in any way with athletic trainers.
 Of the two physician members, at least one must regularly supervise an athletic trainer.

 (3) The committee must meet at least once each year to review the standards and regulations for improving athletic training services and to make recommendations to the board.